When Their Wrong Choices Impact You

 Now there was in this day a famine in the land, and so we know that God was likely chastising His people.
 He was trying to restore them to a place of obedience.
 We’re told that in the midst of that famine a man from Bethlehem in Judah left Judah, left his homeland, to go live in the neighboring country of Moab.

-Now the word Bethlehem means “house of bread.”
-The word Judah means “praise.”
+Now the word "Bethlehem" means “house of bread.”
+The word "Judah" means “praise.”
 So this man lived in a place that meant “house of bread and praise.”
 Just that very name shows that famine was unusual in the land, that the norm was fertility and prosperity, that God was sending the famine to chastise His people.

+God intends, by the way, for our lives to be houses of bread and praise; houses of plenty; houses of abundance.
+It may not always be physical plenty, physical abundance, but God intended for our lives to be fruitful, to be full.
 When we disobey God, He will often send a famine into our hearts and into our lives in some way so that we will see the areas where we’ve disobeyed Him.
 It’s important that in those times we accept the famine as coming from the hand of God.

 The Scripture says that this man left Bethlehem, Judah, took his wife and his two sons, and went to live for a while in the country of Moab.
-Moab was approximately 60 miles from Bethlehem.
+Moab was approximately sixty miles from Bethlehem.
 It was the other side of the Dead Sea, if you can picture a map of Canaan.

 The Moabites, you may remember, were the descendants of Lot through his incestuous relationship with his oldest daughter.
 That’s where this nation had come from.
 The Moabites were the Jews’ enemies.
 There was a lot of bad history between the Moabites and the Jews.
 But this man felt that the famine was so bad in his homeland that he decided to run, to escape to neighboring Moab.
 That looked better to him at that point.